Last Updated: September 05, 2018

 Fast moving consumer goods (FMCG) is the 4th largest sector in the Indian economy.
 There are three main segments in the sector – food and beverages which accounts for 19 per cent of the sector, healthcare which accounts for 31 per cent and household and personal care which accounts for the remaining 50 per cent.

-Accounting for a revenue share of around 60 per cent, rural segment is the largest contributor to the overall revenue generated by the FMCG sector in India and recorded a market size of around US$ 29.4 billion in 2016 and is expected to grow to US$ 220 billion in 2025.
+Accounting for a revenue share of around 45 per cent, rural segment is a large contributor to the overall revenue generated by the FMCG sector in India.
 Demand for quality goods and services have been going up in rural areas of India, on the back of improved distribution channels of manufacturing and FMCG companies.
-Semi-urban and urban segments accounted for a revenue share of 40 per cent in the overall revenues recorded by FMCG sector in India.
+Urban segment accounted for a revenue share of 55 per cent in the overall revenues recorded by FMCG sector in India.

 Growing awareness, easier access, and changing lifestyles are the key growth drivers for the consumer market.
 The focus on agriculture, MSMEs, education, healthcare, infrastructure and employment under the Union Budget 2018-19 is expected to directly impact the FMCG sector.
 These initiatives are expected to increase the disposable income in the hands of the common people, especially in the rural area, which will be beneficial for the sector.

 Note: * - according to CRISIL report, ^ - according to Nielsen India, GST: Goods and Services Tax

 Click to access the FMCG Industry in India Industry Archived Report